dkstar11q/llama.cpp/README.md

 - [Add GPU support to ggml](https://github.com/ggerganov/llama.cpp/discussions/915)
 - [Roadmap Apr 2023](https://github.com/ggerganov/llama.cpp/discussions/784)

+## NOTE

+use the LLAMA.cpp directory, it allows you to run it on processors, then you load the models and follow the instructions

 ## Description

 The main goal is to run the model using 4-bit quantization on a MacBook